bmyers4495/Bible-Studies/Articles/Striking-The-Right-Chord.md

 exceptions.
 Notice Leviticus 10, Nadab and Abihu offered "strange or profane fires."
 The Hebrew word pronounced 'zer' translated "strange or profane" is usually translated "border," for example:

-> Ex.
-37:11 And he overlaid it with pure gold, and made a **molding** of gold all around it.
-12 Also he made a frame of a handbreadth all around it, and made a **molding** of gold for the frame all around it.
+>  And he overlaid it with pure gold, and made a **molding** of gold all around it.
+12 Also he made a frame of a handbreadth all around it, and made a **molding** of gold for the frame all around it (Exo 36:11-12; NKJV).

 In both verses, "molding" is the same word used in the case of Nadab and Abihu's "strange fire."
 This translation suggests that they went outside of what God had commanded them.
 This is made even